Otoplasty

 Prominent or protruding ears commonly run in families — there is definitely an inherited tendency for this condition, although it cannot be predicted for certain whether or not a child will be born with it.

-There are many reasons for otoplasty:
+There are many reasons to consider undergoing otoplasty surgery:

 • To correct the appearance of protruding or prominent ears.
 This procedure is known as setback or pinback otoplasty.